How to Make a Portfolio for Mechanical Engineering

-If teaching is not a part of your life, then skip this and include your Full Resume.
-See A Hub Portal for Resumes, Formats, and Their Uses.
-The portfolio will become a Graduate's or Professional Portfolio.
-There are 5 types of these portfolios:
+If teaching is not a part of your life, then skip this and include your full resume.
+The portfolio will become a graduate's or professional portfolio.
+There are five types of these portfolios:

-- Graduate Portfolio - for those considering Graduate School or Work.
+- Graduate Portfolio, for those considering grad school or work.

 You will not likely carry your actual diploma in your portfolio, because it is both valuable and bulky if in a thick folder.
 However, make several photocopies of it and keep those in the portfolio.
 Many employers may request to see your diploma.

 Keep several copies of any relevant licenses you possess for your academic training.
-Protect them inside your Academic Portfolio from theft and remember not to leave them out on any desk unattended -- They may be stolen for ID Fraud.
+Protect them inside your Academic Portfolio from theft and remember not to leave them out on any desk unattended -- They may be stolen for identity fraud.